Lies About Wolf Behavior

 Email: [email protected]

-In the wolf pack there is a peck order, but it is subdued, which becomes more pronounced during breeding times and during times of stress, such as when food or territory is limited.
+In the wolf pack there is a peck order, but to the casual observer it is subdued.
+It becomes more pronounced during breeding times and during times of stress, such as when food or territory is limited.
 Yet, almost always, behavioral control of the subordinate pack members is settled by the breeding pair if there is a conflict, the dominant (alpha) male or female, with some posturing and a snarl or snaps of the teeth, and sometimes by some outright punishment, just like we see it between the dogs in our own homes.
 Submissive wolves are also known to slink on by the dominant ones, and go into flight especially after such a confrontation.
-The most common outright display is of the dominant male or female on top of another wolf, with the one on the bottom submissively rolling over onto it’s back.
+The most common outright display is of the dominant male or female on top of another wolf, with the one on the bottom submissively rolling over onto its back.
 When a male has taken on a new mate, he does a lot more assertive behaviors with the rest of the pack, as well as a lot more urine scent marking around his territory.
 The alpha female also regularly disciplines her pups.
 Not all females accept other females, nor males accepting other males… and some pack members are driven away by aggression within the pack.

 Intro Video